T R I P T I

 10 years ago,

 "Shit!
 I got late for my first day in college!"
-I muttered under my breath, clutching my bag and running as fast as I could through the crowded campus.
+I muttered under my breath and ran as fast as I could through the crowded campus.

-And just when I thought I'd make it on time— bam!
+And just when I thought I will make it on time.....bam!
 I crashed straight into what felt like a wall.

 "Ouch!"
-I yelped, stumbling back and rubbing my forehead.
+I yelped and stumbled back while rubbing my forehead.

-I looked up, and for a second, everything else blurred out.
-In front of me stood an insanely attractive guy, tall, effortlessly confident.
-His shirt sleeves were rolled up, revealing strong arms, and his hair fell perfectly messy over his forehead.
+I looked up and for a second, everything else blurred out.
+In front of me, was standing an insanely attractive guy, tall and effortlessly confident.
+His shirt sleeves were rolled up, revealing strong arms and his hair fell perfectly messy over his forehead.

-"S-sorry" I stammered, still rubbing my forehead, trying to act normal while my heart decided to race like a drumline.
+"S-sorry" I stammered while still rubbing my forehead, trying to act normal while my heart decided to race like a drumline.

 "No issue" he said casually, before walking away with his group of friends.